Permaculture design with a grounding in spirit and a focus on organizing and activism.

-EAT course graduates have gone on to start intentional communities, carry out bioremediation in flood damaged New Orleans, start urban community gardens, set up permaculture encampments for major mobilizations, restore watersheds and habitats, organize campaigns against forest clearcutting and GMOs, set up teaching programs and community centers, and many other important projects.
+E.A.T. course graduates have gone on to projects around the world, to start intentional communities, carry out bioremediation in flood damaged New Orleans, start urban community gardens, set up permaculture encampments for major mobilizations, restore watersheds and habitats, organize campaigns against forest clearcutting and GMOs, set up teaching programs and community centers, and many other important projects.

 To connect with EAT folks on social media, find us on Facebook at Earth Activist Training.

 Permaculture is ecological design aimed at creating systems that meet human needs while regenerating and healing the environment around us.

 It does this by applying a set of ethics and principles that guide us in designing connections, flows, and beneficial relationships among various elements, whether in a garden, a building or an organization, and mimicking the way that nature works.